StarostinaLV/StarostinaLV.github.io/README.md

 •	Competent in working with text, image, and time series data;

-•	Developed recommendation systems using collaborative filtering and content-based methods;

 •	Strong foundation in classical machine learning models and feature engineering.

+## I possess the following skills:

+• Selecting and implementing classical machine learning algorithms tailored to specific tasks;

+• Performing feature selection and feature engineering for machine learning models;

+• Developing recommendation systems using collaborative filtering and content-based methods;

+• Solving Computer Vision tasks, such as image classification, segmentation, and object detection;

+• Training language models and working with attention mechanisms.

 ## Education
 • Data Scientist (2025);